kubernetes/community/contributors/design-proposals/scheduling/scheduling-framework.md

 If all the members of the gang cannot be scheduled at the same time, none of them should be scheduled.
 Gang scheduling may have various other features as well, but in this context we are interested in simultaneous scheduling of Pods.
-Gang scheduling in the scheduling framework can be done with an "Admit" plugin.
+Gang scheduling in the scheduling framework can be done with an "Permit" plugin.
 The main scheduling thread processes pods one by one and reserves nodes for them.
-The gang scheduling plugin at the admit stage is invoked for each pod.
+The gang scheduling plugin at the Permit stage is invoked for each pod.
 When it finds that the pod belongs to a gang, it checks the properties of the gang.
 If there are not enough members of the gang which are scheduled or in "wait" state, the plugin returns "wait".
 When the number reaches the desired